 - Offer to provide your services to clients who visit other local businesses.
 And when they get to experience the refreshing nature of yoga, they might even sign up as your client!

 - Provide offers and discounts to clients (by now it’s pretty clear that discounts can help a long way!).

-- Announce on your social media about the partner up and attract as many people as possible.
+- Announce on your social media about the partner-up and attract as many people as possible.

 You can even consider visiting a school and getting some footfall at your studio by engaging the students who study there.
-Showcase some yoga styles, explain their benefits, announce any offers you might have for the new visitors, and create the buzz.
+Showcase some yoga styles, explain their benefits, announce any offers you might have for the new visitors, and create a buzz.

 7. Nail your Online Marketing strategy

 This is probably the most sought-after idea, simply because of the wide domain of geographies it is capable of covering.
 And why not?
 Social media marketing is the king of attracting new clients.

 Here are some of the yoga advertising ideas that’ll help you make the most of social channels:

 A. Facebook and Instagram

 These are the two widely used social media channels whose number of daily users just keeps going up.
 So why not make use of these platforms to market your yoga studio?